Alternative Media Policy/Contract

 - Requests will be considered on a case by case basis at which time determination will be made on the specific media format (only one format will be given).

 3. Timeline for Requests for Textbooks:

-- Student submits a Textbook Summary from My Sac State or an e-text printout from the Bookstore as soon as the required books are identified, to Alternative Media staff.
+- Student submits a Textbook Summary from My Sac State as soon as the required books are identified, to Alternative Media staff.

-- At least 10 working days must be allowed in advance of anticipated need (For specialized formats or during peak periods of high demand and finals preparation, textbook conversion may take longer.)
+- At least 10 business days must be allowed in advance of anticipated need (For specialized formats or during peak periods of high demand and finals preparation, textbook conversion may take longer.)

 - Late requests may cause a delay in receiving materials.

-- Textbook binding may be cut for scanning purposes but will be reassembled with a spiral binding and returned to student within three working days.
+- Textbook binding may be cut for scanning purposes but will be reassembled with a spiral binding and returned to student within three business days.
 Student will sign form acknowledging receipt of textbook.

 - SSWD will not be held responsible for any damage to the materials that occur as a result of the conversion.